Cancel anytime

 History and Background

-Miller Industries Inc. was founded in 1990 and is headquartered in Ooltewah, Tennessee.
-It is the world's largest manufacturer of towing and recovery equipment.
+Miller Industries, Inc. was founded in 1990 and is headquartered in Ooltewah, Tennessee.
+It has grown through acquisitions and organic growth to become a leading provider of towing and recovery equipment.

 Core Business Areas